 “I’ll never forget that day September 5th, 1972,” says Dailey.

-Despite his drug addictions and the problems he had with supervisors at work, the UAW worked with him to help keep his job and put his life back together.
+Despite his drug addictions, and the fact that he might need Addiction Help soon, the UAW worked with him to help keep his job and put his life back together.

 “They gave me a chance to do what’s right,” says Dailey.
 “Nobody would give me a job, and that’s why I’m here because I believe in this union.”